sunil2606/JavaScript/JSON & AJAX/JSON/JSON DATA TYPES.md

 ```

 ### JSON.parse()
 **JSON.parse()** can take an second argument for a reviver function that can transform the object values before they are returned.
-Here the object’s values are uppercased in the returned object of the parse method.
+Here the objectâ€™s values are uppercased in the returned object of the parse method.

 **NOTE:**  Trailing commas are not valid in JSON, so JSON.parse() throws if the string passed to it has trailing commas.